tiagobotari/melime/README.md

 ```
 This will download the module to the directory `submodules/innvestigate`.

-For running this specific experiment you may need to install tensorflow 1.15 and keras 2.3.1:
+For running this specific experiment, you may need to install tensorflow 1.15 and keras 2.3.1:

 ```
 pip install tensorflow==1.15